almondheil/almondheil/README.md

 Hi, my name is almond!

 I am:
-- a CS student at Grinnell College
+- a postbacc student @ lanl
-- an aspiring sysadmin with a passion for peer education
+- learning how to work with supercomputers
-- never quite sure what's going on
+- a peer educator

 If you are curious about anything I do or just want to reach out, don't hesitate! [contact@almendra.dev](mailto:contact@almendra.dev)